liammaricato/planradar-tickets/README.md

 To-do:

 - [ ] This README
-- [ ] Factor in the due_date_reminder_interval on the reminder_due? calculation
+- [ ] Add seeds for users and tickets
-- [ ] Adding a simple status management for tickets so we don't repeatedly send reminders
+- [ ] Add a strategy pattern for ReminderNotifiers, so we can add more notification methods later
 - [ ] Unit testing